ropg/heltec_esp32_lora_v3/README.md

 80°C  | 100°C | < 2°C
 100°C | 125°C | < 3°C

-In scenarios where there's a lot of deep sleep, make sure you get your measurement right after boot and it might be a decent proxy for ambient temperatore.
+In scenarios where there's a lot of deep sleep, make sure you get your measurement right after boot and it might be a decent proxy for ambient temperature.

 &nbsp;